stevejarvis/stevejarvis.github.io/_posts/2014-09-01-insecurity-of-wep-mitm.md

 ---

 ## Take Care
-If this something of interest, make sure it's explored in a safe environment in which you have permissions to poke around.
+If this is something of interest, make sure it's explored in a safe environment in which you have permissions to poke around.
 This is some cool but serious business, and any part of it could be worth a
 [5 year prison sentence and fines][legal].